 TIP: When booking your flight be sure to check the speedboat schedules to know when the boat leaves to go to the island you are staying on.
 Give yourself a few hours from landing time to speedboat departure time so that you don’t miss your boat transfer.

-When to Go to the Maldives
+How to Get to the Maldives

 Due to its proximity to the Equator, the Maldives has a consistently warm temperature year round.
-There are two distinct seasons: wet season and dry season.
+However, there are two distinct seasons: wet season and dry season.
 Dry season typically runs from December until April when the Maldives experiences the highest amount of sunshine and lack of rain.
 The wet season is from May until November when the Maldives is cloudier and has a higher chance of rainfall.

 The weather can be quite finicky.
 It may be raining on one island but sunny on another one nearby.
 Also, don’t bother checking your weather app.
 If two months in the Maldives taught me anything, it’s that the weather predictions are almost always wrong.

-Where to Stay in The Maldives
+Where to Stay in The Maldives on a Budget

 Less than a decade ago the Maldivian government relaxed its rules on tourism and began allowing those living on the inhabited islands to open their own guesthouses.
 This was a huge success for the locals, as many of them were already working at resorts but had aspirations to one day own their own businesses in tourism.